 1. The Llandoger Trow: An Old Pub in the Centre of Bristol

-The Llandoger Trow is one of my favourite pubs; this is the genuine article, an instantly recognisable piece of history.
-Built in 1664, the pub is set next to Welsh Back, part of the City's floating harbour complex.
+The Llandoger Trow is one of my favourite pubs; an instantly recognisable piece of history.
+Built in 1664, the pub is set next to Welsh Back, part of the city's floating harbour complex.
 Welsh Back was the area of the docks that dealt with the coastal trade from Wales.
 Cargoes were brought into Bristol from Wales on flat-bottomed barges called "trows" and unloaded at Welsh Back.
 The village in Wales in which many trows were built was called Llandogo, hence the tavern got its name.

 Rumour has it that it was in the Llandoger Trow that Daniel Dafoe met Alexander Selkirk, a Scottish sailor who had been marooned on a desert island for several years.
 Selkirk's tale was allegedly the inspiration for Dafoe's novel Robinson Crusoe.
 The pub is also said to have been the model for Robert Louis Stevenson's Admiral Benbow Inn, the home of Jim Hawkins in Treasure Island.

 The pub used to be bigger but was partially destroyed by a bomb during the Blitz.
 Originally there were five gables, now there are only three.
 Opposite the pub is the Theatre Royal, which has guaranteed the pub a steady stream of actors and musicians over the years.